DjangoMango Docs

 In order to deploy your DjangoMango product, you need access to a production server and may even want a managed database, storage space, and domain.
 Never fear, we are hear to help.

-Here at DjangoMano, we love deploying our web applications via DigitalOcean.
+Here at DjangoMano, we love deploying our web applications via .
 They offer reliable hosting, built on a powerful platform, and at a great price point.
 Of course, you don't need to use DigitalOcean for any of our products.
-There are other great alternatives such as Heroku.
+There are other great alternatives such as .
 But if you are new to this and want to make use of our docs, then we would highly recommend you try out DigitalOcean.

 Create a Digital Ocean Server